godotengine/godot-website/collections/_article/godotfest-2025.md

 This year, the GodotFest will be the GodotCon in Europe.
 Starting next year, you can expect to have at least three events: GodotCon North America, GodotCon Europe and GodotFest.

-GodotFest is organized by the Munich Godot user group, the same team behind the GodotCon 23 - that's why it will take place in **Munich, Germany, on the 11th and 12th of November, at Smartvillage Bogen hausen**.
+GodotFest is organized by the Munich Godot user group, the same team behind the GodotCon 23 - that's why it will take place in **Munich, Germany, on the 11th and 12th of November, at Smartvillage Bogenhausen**.

 These two days will be filled with many talks and workshops vetted by our talented submission committee and plenty of chances to meet new people.
 We strive to create a professional event in a beautiful,